-You may often see that a lot of car shampoos are described as “pH neutral”.
+You may often see that a lot of car shampoos/ snow foams are described as “pH neutral”.
 This means that they won’t break down the waxes and sealants on your car’s clear coat.
 So they’re great for maintenance washes between waxing.

 Traffic film removers have a pH between 12-14, so they are very effective at breaking down waxes so they are washed away from the surface.
-Often, when diluted, the pH will be more like 9-10, but it still has this wax-stripping effect.
+Often, when diluted, the pH will be more like 10-12, but it still can have this wax-stripping effect.

 Sometimes, this can be really useful.
 Stripping old waxes and sealants is essential before performing any paint correction (polishing), or applying a new sealant.
-So they can be a great product to have.
+So they can be a useful product to have.

-But of course, if you’re not planning on polishing or sealing, then you’ll want to steer clear of using a TFR.
+But of course, if you’re not planning on polishing or reapplying paint protection, then you’ll want to steer clear of using a TFR.
 Even if you use a dilute concentration, the wax can start to breakdown.
 And if you use it too diluted, then it won’t have any cleaning ability.